williamdemeo/Math160-Fall2015/README.md

 Make-up Policy
 --------------
-*There will be no make-up homework or exams.*
+**There are no make-up homework or quizzes for any reason.**  If you must miss a quiz or you fail to submit homework on time, this will not necessarily hurt your course grade since the lowest quiz and homework scores will be dropped.

-If you must miss an exam for a legitimate reason, contact the professor at least four days prior to the exam date and you might be allowed to take the exam *before* the scheduled exam time.
+Generally speaking, there are no make-up exams.
+However, if you must miss an exam for one of the legitimate reasons listed below, then you must contact the professor at least a week before the exam date and if your excuse is approved, you can take a make-up exam *before* the scheduled exam time,

+\noindent \textbf{Make-up Policies:}
+A make-up on an exam will be given only for one of the following reasons.
+\begin{itemize}
+\itemsep-0.1em
+	\item A very well documented medical excuse.
+A note from a doctor on a prescription pad is sufficient documentation as are hospital discharge papers.
+	\item A family emergency.
+	\item An official university function.
+	\item Military service.
+	\item  A conflict with another exam or if you have three or more final exams on a given day.
+In each of these cases the exam with the fewest number of students must yield.
+\end{itemize}

 If you miss a test due to some unforeseen circumstance, you must contact the professor within one class meeting after the missed test and provide an